rheidari/node-web-metadata/README.md

 #node-web-metadata

-Pulls metadata from a URL and returns it.
+Pulls metadata from a url and return a json object consisting of the page title, url, and any additional meta information it retrieves.

 ## Example
 ### Pull metadata from http://leap.it